matharchod/Twitolu/README.md

 * Group several tiles as Favorites
 * Send the content of each tile as an email
 * Send a group of Favorites as a single email
-* Create category links that will search for all tweets that match that category
+* Create category links that will search for all tiles that match that category

 ```
 buildTweets = function(tweetLink, tweetText, tweetTag){